-7.67 Policy CO3 of the CS & P DPD requires the provision of public open space for residential developments where existing provision in the locality is inadequate or would become inadequate because of the development.
-The Council will require either the provision of new on site space or a financial contribution towards the cost of new offsite provision.
+7.62 Policy CO3 of the CS & P DPD requires the provision of public open space for residential developments where existing provision in the locality is inadequate or would become inadequate because of the development.
+The Council will require either the provision of new on-site space or a financial contribution towards the cost of new offsite provision.
 If on or off site provision is not feasible, the Council will require a contribution in the form of a commuted payment to improve existing sites to enhance their recreational value and capacity.
 In addition, new housing development of 30 or more family dwellings (i.e. 2-bed or greater units) the Council requires a minimum of 0.1ha of open space to provide for a children's play area.
 Such provision is to be increased proportionally according to the size of the scheme and the policy includes 2 bed flats as family houses.
-The proposal includes 35 x 2 bed or larger units it should be noted that there are communal areas proposed within the scheme which can be used by the residents of the proposed site.
+The proposal now includes 32 x 2 bed or larger units.
+It should be noted that there are communal areas proposed within the scheme which can be used by the residents of the proposed site.

-7.68 The Council's Leisure Services Department were consulted and requested a payment of £40,000 towards the cost of improving the play equipment at the Feltham Hill Road Recreational Ground some 340m to the east of the application site.
-The applicants have agreed to pay this and it will be secured by a legal agreement.
-As such the proposal is considered to be acceptable.
+7.63 The Council's Leisure Services Department was consulted and has again requested a payment of £40,000 towards the cost of improving the play equipment at the Feltham Hill Road Recreational Ground some 340m to the east of the application site.
+The applicants have agreed to pay this once again and it will be secured by a legal agreement.
+As such the proposal continues to be acceptable.